fhoces/econ140summer2022/README.md

 ## Week 8: August 8th - August 12th; Ch 6 of MM
-- M: Applying all the tools
+- M: Applying all the tools I
-- T: Non-standard topics: (i) Aggregation of evidence, and/or (ii) Narrative/exploratory approaches to causal questions (e.g, Desmond, Case & Deaton, Goldin, Sandel).
+- T: Applying all the tools II
 - W: Review
 - **Th: Final**
-- **Friday, August 12th, 5pm: Submit PS 4**